diphyx/dxflow/5.api/all.md

+---
+title: dxflow API Reference
+description: The API can be accessed at `http://localhost:8080/api/v1`, through IP, or dxflow.ai proxy from a remote device, when the dxflow engine is running.
+The API provides endpoints for managing workflows, files, shells, and other resources.
+You can use tools like `curl` or Postman to interact with the API.
+navigation:
+    icon: i-hugeicons:api
+---

 # dxflow API Reference

 The API can be accessed at `http://localhost:8080/api/v1`, through IP, or dxflow.ai proxy from a remote device, when the dxflow engine is running.
 The API provides endpoints for managing workflows, files, shells, and other resources.
 You can use tools like `curl` or Postman to interact with the API.